mrrusof/mrrusof.github.io/_posts/2017-04-01-shortest-substring-made-of-allowed-letters.markdown

 Cruz](https://www.linkedin.com/in/guillermo-cruz-20732948/) for the correction.

 Consider string `aabbxbbcaab` and the set of letters `{a,b,c}`.
-The only possible answer is `cba` as illustrated in the following diagram.
+The only possible answer is `bca` as illustrated in the following diagram.

 <img src="/assets/2017.04.01.solution.jpg" alt="Solution" style="width:50%; display: block; margin-left: auto; margin-right: auto;" />